Whatever Happened to Dick & Jane?

 So this article is for YOU - parent, grandparent or teacher of a young reader.
 To give you a brief history of the evolution of teaching reading in the last 100 years in the U.S. and WHY it should matter (and have an impact on how you teach your child).

 To jump to the end, in case you are the sort who likes to read the last page of a book first, Dick and Jane unfortunately died a long time ago.
-Some might gleefully say in the ashes and smoke of a fiery death.
+Some might not be too sad that those books are gone.
 But they still line the shelves of libraries far and wide.
 What is curious, though, is why they died and how they came to be.

 And so, to begin, a brief timeline of the tale of Dick and Jane: